MinecraftServerControl/MinecraftServerControl.github.io/docs/mscs/installation.md

 We've made an attempt to utilize only features that are normally installed in most Linux and UNIX environments in this script.
 However, there may be a few requirements that this script has that may not already be in place:

-- Java JRE - The Minecraft server software requires this. **Minecraft versions 1.12-1.16 require Java 8 as the minimum Java version.
-Minecraft versions 1.17+ require Java 16 as the minimum Java version.**<br>
+- Java JRE - The Minecraft server software requires this. **As of Minecraft version 1.18, Java 17 is required as the minimum java version.**<br>
 - Perl - Most, if not all, Unix and Linux like systems have this preinstalled.<br>
 - libjson-perl - Allows the script to read JSON formatted data.<br>
 - libwww-perl - Allows the script to download data to verify downloads.<br>